macaroni-os/macaroni-site/site/content/faq/_index.md

 and to have the files used by the new solver available in the `luet` version 0.33.0 and followed.

-So, after the upgrade of luet there are two things that is better to do:
+So, after the upgrade of luet there are two things that are better to do:

 ```
 $# luet database reindex